ageron/handson-ml/README.md

 If you are familiar with Python and you know how to install Python libraries, go ahead and install the libraries listed in `requirements.txt` and jump to the [Starting Jupyter](#starting-jupyter) section.
 If you need detailed instructions, please read on.

 ## Python & Required Libraries
 Of course, you obviously need Python.
-Python 2 is already preinstalled on most systems nowadays, and sometimes even Python 3.
-You can check which version(s) you have by typing the following commands:
+Python 3 is already preinstalled on many systems nowadays.
+You can check which version you have by typing the following command (you may need to replace `python3` with `python`):

-    $ python --version   # for Python 2
     $ python3 --version  # for Python 3

-Any Python 3 version should be fine, preferably 3.5 or 3.6 (TensorFlow support for Python 3.7 is [coming soon](https://github.com/tensorflow/tensorflow/issues/20517)).
-If you don't have Python 3, I recommend installing it (Python ≥2.6 should work, but it is deprecated so Python 3 is preferable).
+Any Python 3 version should be fine, preferably 3.5 or above.
+If you don't have Python 3, I recommend installing it.
 To do so, you have several options: on Windows or MacOSX, you can just download it from [python.org](https://www.python.org/downloads/).
 On MacOSX, you can alternatively use [MacPorts](https://www.macports.org/) or [Homebrew](https://brew.sh/).
 If you are using Python 3.6 on MacOSX, you need to run the following command to install the `certifi` package of certificates because Python 3.6 on MacOSX has no certificates to validate SSL connections (see this [StackOverflow question](https://stackoverflow.com/questions/27835619/urllib-and-ssl-certificate-verify-failed-error)):

     $ /Applications/Python\ 3.6/Install\ Certificates.command

 On Linux, unless you know what you are doing, you should use your system's packaging system.
 For example, on Debian or Ubuntu, type:

     $ sudo apt-get update
-    $ sudo apt-get install python3
+    $ sudo apt-get install python3 python3-pip

 Another option is to download and install [Anaconda](https://www.continuum.io/downloads).
 This is a package that includes both Python and many scientific libraries.
 You should prefer the Python 3 version.

 If you choose to use Anaconda, read the next section, or else jump to the [Using pip](#using-pip) section.

 ## Using Anaconda
-When using Anaconda, you can optionally create an isolated Python environment dedicated to this project.
-This is recommended as it makes it possible to have a different environment for each project (e.g. one for this project), with potentially different libraries and library versions:
+Once you have [installed Anaconda](https://docs.anaconda.com/anaconda/install/) (or Miniconda), you can run the following command:

-    $ conda create -n mlbook python=3.5 anaconda
+    $ conda env create -f environment.yml

+This will give you a conda environment named `mlbook`, ready to use!
+Just activate it and you will have everything setup for you:

     $ conda activate mlbook

-This creates a fresh Python 3.5 environment called `mlbook` (you can change the name if you want to), and it activates it.
-This environment contains all the scientific libraries that come with Anaconda.
-This includes all the libraries we will need (NumPy, Matplotlib, Pandas, Jupyter and a few others), except for TensorFlow, so let's install it:

-    $ conda install -n mlbook -c conda-forge tensorflow

-This installs the latest version of TensorFlow available for Anaconda (which is usually *not* the latest TensorFlow version) in the `mlbook` environment (fetching it from the `conda-forge` repository).
-If you chose not to create an `mlbook` environment, then just remove the `-n mlbook` option.

-Next, you can optionally install Jupyter extensions.
-These are useful to have nice tables of contents in the notebooks, but they are not required.

-    $ conda install -n mlbook -c conda-forge jupyter_contrib_nbextensions

-For a proper usage of the examples in the book, an `environment.yml` file is provided with the same packages (and versions) as in `requeriments.txt`.
-This way, you can generate pretty much the same environment using Python `virtualenv` or `conda`.
-You can do it out-of-the-box, just run the following command:

-    $ conda env create -f environment.yml

-Doing so, you now have a conda environment named `mlbook` ready to use!
-Just activate it, then you have everything setted up for you.

 You are all set!
 Next, jump to the [Starting Jupyter](#starting-jupyter) section.